Bramber railway station

-Bramber was a railway station in England on the Steyning Line which served the village of Bramber.
+Bramber railway station was a railway station in England on the Steyning Line which served the village of Bramber.
 The station was patronised by tourists visiting nearby Bramber Castle, Potter's Museum and the village.
 In order to accommodate the special excursion trains the station platforms were extra long.

 The railway closed as a result of the Beeching Axe in 1966.
 Nothing remains of the station today, which now forms part of a traffic roundabout.